We carry Sterling Silver, Silver Plated, Gold Plated, Rose Gold Plated, Stainless Steel and Rhodium Plated Jewelry.

 What about stainless steel?

 We carry quite a few pieces that are stainless steel.
-Though it is not the same color as fine silver, it has an attractive muted grey color and can have a shiny or matte finish.
-Stainless steel is more tarnish resistant.
+Though it is not the same color as fine silver, it has an attractive muted grey color and can have a shiny (highly polished) or matte (brushed) finish.
+Stainless steel is much more tarnish resistant.
 An added bonus is that stainless steel jewelry is an excellent alternative for wearers with allergies and sensitivity to base metals such as copper or brass.
+It is quickly becoming one of the most popular types of metal used in jewelry making due to the fact of its long-lasting durability.

 We truly hope you enjoy your Blessed Be jewelry and gifts!